mikeygough/my-ACS-2330-Responsive-Web-Design/class-4.md

 https://developer.mozilla.org/en-US/docs/Web/CSS/flex

-Flex determines how much of the available space an element takes up, or you could think of it as how the items divide the space between them.
+Flex determines how much of the available space an element takes up.
+You could think of it as how items divide the space.

 You may have noticed that when an element is display flex the child elements, the "flex items" some times get squashed to together.
 The flex property allows those items to decide how much of the space they will use.